Client Resource Center

 Can I selectively hide specific pages of a collection from Google search?

 Absolutely.
-While Webflow doesn't provide native support for this feature, it can be set up.
+While Webflow doesn't provide native support for this feature *(updated, see below), it can be set up.
 Once configured, you'll have complete control over which pages are discoverable by Google and which ones are not.

 Website owners and marketing teams often choose to hide certain pages from Google for SEO purposes.
 This strategic decision allows them to prioritize which pages search engines crawl and index.
 By excluding non-essential pages, the focus can be on optimizing key pages for better search engine visibility.